 - The employee fills out Section 1 and the employer completes the rest.

-- For Section 1, W&M or VIMS F-1 and J-1 students and scholars should check the box “An alien authorized to work until_____” and then enter the date of expiration of the I-20 or DS-2019.
+- For Section 1, W&M or VIMS F-1 and J-1 students and scholars should check the box “An alien authorized to work until_____” and then enter the "program end date" located on the student's I-20 or DS-2019.
 The Admission # is the 11 digit number printed at the top of the I-94 record (this can be printed by the employee).

 - F-1 employees: In Section 2 of Form I-9, the employer should enter the foreign passport information in the first area and the I-94 information in the second area in the List A column.
 Enter the information from the Form I-20, which includes the Student and Exchange Visitor Information System (SEVIS) number and expiration date (i.e., the program end date) in the third area in the List A column.
 See the form instructions for specific requirements for entering information into each field.

 - J-1 employees: In Section 2 of Form I-9, the employer should enter the foreign passport information in the first area and the I-94 information in the second area in the List A column.
 Enter the information from Form DS-2019, which includes the SEVIS number and the expiration date, (i.e., the program end date) in the third area in the List A column.
 For J-1 nonimmigrant students, also note the documentation from the Responsible Officer in the ‘Additional Information’ field in Section 2.